nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Deleting an internship application : `delete`

 Deletes the internship application at the specified `INDEX` from InTrack.
-`INDEX` refers to the index number shown in the displayed internship list and **must be a positive unsigned integer**.
+`INDEX` refers to the index number of the desired entry as shown in the displayed internship list, and **must be a positive unsigned integer**.

 Format: `delete INDEX`